SPEAK TO US | +254 110 301814

 Wildlife You Can Expect to See

-Beyond the Big Five, you’ll encounter:
+Beyond the Big Five, the Mara offers extraordinary biodiversity.

 • Cheetahs sprinting across open grasslands